cryptpad/documentation/admin_guide/installation.rst

 To configure Nginx for CryptPad:

-1. Copy the `CryptPad example NGINX config file <https://github.com/xwiki-labs/cryptpad/blob/main/docs/example.nginx.conf>`__ so that it is used/imported by the main Nginx config, for example by placing it in ``/etc/nginx/conf.d/cryptpad.conf``.
+1. Copy the `CryptPad example Nginx config file <https://github.com/xwiki-labs/cryptpad/blob/main/docs/example.nginx.conf>`__ so that it is used/imported by the main Nginx config, for example by placing it in ``/etc/nginx/conf.d/cryptpad.conf``.